sporto/elm-tutorial/en/01-foundations/01-hello.md

     text "Hello"
 ```

-Go to this folder on the terminal and type:
+Go to the project folder on the terminal and type:

 ```bash
 elm reactor